 Increasing your odds for success in a tight candidate market

-I’m certain that if you are a small and growing company in Colorado you have experienced a wild and crazy ride with the candidates you’re trying to hire.
+I’m certain that if you are a small and growing company in Colorado you have experienced a wild and crazy ride with hiring candidates.
 Just to ground us in reality, the U.S. Department of Labor considers 5% unemployment to be full employment for their purposes.
 This means that everyone who “wants” to work has access to appropriate employment.
 In Colorado we hold the #2 spot for lowest state unemployment in the NATION.
 The Front Range is at around 2.5% – with Boulder, CO taking the #1 city spot in the entire country at 2.3%.
 This translates to a VERY DIFFICULT hiring climate if you are a small company trying to attract great talent.

 Since we specialize in helping startups and emerging growth companies build their teams, we have a few ideas about how you can improve your chances of landing the talented professionals you need.
 Here are some that you can implement in the short term:

 Although I believe that the more time you spend with candidates the better you get to know them, this really can’t be part of your process in this market.
 If you’ve tried to buy a house lately, the real estate agent told you that there are already five competing offers on the property—so if you want to play you need to act immediately.
 The same phenomenon is happening with candidates.
 If you want access to them you’ll need to act quickly.
 I am not condoning shortcutting or letting non-qualified candidates into your tribe – I’m just recommending that you do as much as you can in the shortest number of days possible.

 2. Stay connected